mateuspontesm/python-boilerplate/README.rst

 Python Boilerplate contains all the boilerplate you need to create a Python package.

+A sample project to test the template on `mateuspontesm/cookiecutter-poetry`_

 * Free software: BSD 3-Clause 'New' or 'Revised' License